 Stephen J.K.
 Walters is the author of Boom Towns: Restoring the Urban American Dream (Stanford University Press, 2014).
-He is a Professor of Economics at Loyola University Maryland, a fellow of the Institute for Applied Economics, Global Health, and the Study of Business Enterprise at The Johns Hopkins University, and also serves as Economic Advisor to the Baltimore Orioles major league baseball team and as a visiting fellow of the Maryland Public Policy Institute.
+He is a Professor of Economics at Loyola University Maryland, a fellow of the Institute for Applied Economics, Global Health, and the Study of Business Enterprise at The Johns Hopkins University, chief economist at the Maryland Public Policy Institute, and also serves as Economic Advisor to the Baltimore Orioles major league baseball team.

 Dr. Walters is an applied microeconomist.
 His fields of expertise include urban economics, sports economics, government regulation of business, and the economic analysis of law.
 His many scholarly articles have appeared in such periodicals as The Journal of Law & Economics, Southern Economic Journal, The Cato Journal, Regulation, and Journal of Sports Economics.
 He is also the author of Enterprise, Government, and the Public (McGraw‐Hill, 1993) and editor of Econversations (Pearson, 2013).